-- Third Party Provider Pricing Inputs: Certain Benchmarks may follow the investment strategy of one or more Third Party Providers.
+• Third Party Provider Pricing Inputs: Certain Benchmarks may follow the investment strategy of one or more Third Party Providers.
 CGML identifies such third parties as the providers of input data relating to certain prices or rates, as applicable, at which constituents of the Benchmark are rebalanced.
-In these cases, the relevant prices or rates, as the case may be, are based on arms' length transactions concluded by the Third Party Provider(s) in the relevant market. - Data Analyses: These include analyses of market data and other data, provided by Third Party Providers.
-Examples include, without limitation, data sets and analytics prepared using "big data" analytical techniques.
+In these cases, the relevant prices or rates, as the case may be, are based on arms' length transactions concluded by the Third Party Provider(s) in the relevant market.